jared-richard-clarke/list-builder/README.md

 **Side Note**: Haskell is a **non-strict** language whereas Scheme is a **strict** language.
-A Scheme list comprehension will build an entire list once invoked, whereas a Haskell list comprehension will only build as far as other functions demand of it.
-This can result in wildly different consumptions of time and space.
+A Scheme list comprehension will build an entire list once invoked, whereas a Haskell list comprehension will only build as far as a program pattern matches on its contents.
+A Haskell list comprehension, once declared, might not produce anything at all.

 ## Scheme: Pythagorean Triples